skip to content

 Modern and contemporary literature in Japan and Okinawa; the writing of ethnic, gendered, and linguistic difference in literature (in both colonial period and contemporary 'transborder' contexts); feminist literary criticism; translation in theory and practice.

-I am a keen amateur literary translator.
+I am also a keen amateur literary translator.
 My translation of the poem "Backbone" (Senaka) by the Okinawan poet, Tōma Hiroko, is published in: Bhowmik, Davinder L, & Steve Rabson (eds.).
 2016.
 Islands of Protest: Japanese Literature from Okinawa.
 Honolulu: University of Hawai'i Press.

 Current PhD students